tozd/go-errors/README.md

   tells what is the order of the stack trace and what is the relation between wrapped errors.
 * Makes sure a stack trace is not recorded multiple times unnecessarily.
+* Errors implement `MarshalJSON` and can be marshaled into JSON.

 ## Installation